JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 ### Colors and Fonts

-For a general search field use the same colors as for an input field.
+For a general search field, use the same colors as for an input field.

 For a search field that is fitted to the toolbar, use a narrower focus border on macOS.
 The border width is 2px in that case:
 ![](log-focused.png){width=475}